matde-je/push_swap/README.md

 # push_swap
-Sorting numbers with Radix algorithm, Base 2 (Binary).
-I used Arrays and 2 Stacks.
+Sorting negative and non-negative numbers with Radix Algorithm.
+I used Base 2 (Binary), Arrays and 2 Stacks of integers.